avilabss/vimeo-video-downloader/README.md

 8. Make sure it ends with **/master.json?base64_init=1**
 9. Copy that url and use it as the value for **master_url**
 10. Run the script and the video would be downloaded!

+# To-Do
+- Implementation for giving a merged output
+- Implement quality selector
+- Make a cli tool